dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 In this task you sign in as Application Developer User from the previous section.
 You granted this user the Application Developer role, meaning they are able to view APIs in the catalog and register them to applications without requesting approval.

 To log in as Application Developer User:
-- In an incognito window, a private browser session, or an entirely different browser, navigate to https://oc-129-150-76-122.compute.oraclecloud.com/developers This is the Developer Portal UI.
+- In an incognito window, a private browser session, or an entirely different browser, navigate to the developer portal for your [environment](../../environments) This is the Developer Portal UI.
 You use incognito mode as the session persists between the Management Portal and the Developer Portal if you use the same browser session.

 Only APIs that have been published appear in the catalog.
-If you have not published your API, see Section 3.5: Publishing, Re-Publishing, and Un-Publishing.
-To view an API, the Application Developer must also have the View API Details grant or another grant that implies these privileges.
-You gave the Application Developer User the necessary grant in Section 4.4: Register App.
+If you have not published your API, see [Publish the API](#publish-the-api): To view an API, the Application Developer must also have the View API Details grant or another grant that implies these privileges.

 ##### To discover APIs in the catalog:
 - From the API catalog page, enter Ticket, or another query, in the search box at the top, and then press Enter.
 All of the APIs matching this query appear.